live-codes/blog.livecodes.io/blog/2023-08-03-introducing-livecodes/index.md

 ### Lite mode

 In [lite mode](https://livecodes.io/docs/features/lite), a light-weight, minimal code editor is used.
+This is specifically useful if you expect your users to make very little code edits, specially if you want to embed multiple playgrounds in the same webpage.

 [Code formatting](https://livecodes.io/docs/features/intellisense/code-format), [Emmet abbreviations](https://livecodes.io/docs/features/intellisense/emmet) and [dev tools](https://livecodes.io/docs/features/intellisense/tools-pane) are not available.
 However, any language supported by LiveCodes can be used, with syntax highlighting.
 Code edits are compiled and shown in the [result page](https://livecodes.io/docs/features/intellisense/result) as usual.

 ### Deploy